fchongg/fchongg.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## License
+The source code is released into the public domain under [CC0 1.0 Universal](https://github.com/sixrevisions/responsive-full-background-image/blob/master/LICENSE).
+The source code is free of any copyright restrictions.
+You can use, copy, sell, modify, distribute, etc. the code, even for commercial purposes, all without asking permission, providing attribution or performing any requirement.